temenostech/temenos-platform-documentation/docfx_project/home/techguides/stage.md

 Just click the edit button, change the description and then click update.

-## Default Stage (CONFIGURATION STAGE) ##
+## Default Stage (Configuration Stage) ##

 After logging to the portal, go to the **General** button on the left menu.
 Here you can see and edit the metadata.

-The CONFIGURATION STAGE NAME can be defined after the creation of an organization in order to be able to use the assemble functionalities and **can be editable**.
+The CONFIGURATION STAGE NAME can be defined after the creation of an organization in order to be able to use the assemble features and **can be editable**.

 In case it has not been defined at the beginning, then when you try to create a stream, a new field about default stage will appear and here you need to insert a name for the default stage.